-Dr. Hellyer has held academic attachments at noted institutions including the University of Warwick, where he was a senior research fellow, and the American University in Cairo, as a professor of law.
+A scholar and an analyst, Dr. Hellyer has held academic attachments at noted institutions including the University of Warwick, where he was a senior research fellow, and the American University in Cairo, as a professor of law.
 He has authored several books and monographs, and has contributed more than 25 book chapters and journal articles to various presses.
-While his main academic home is politics and international studies, Dr. Hellyer has published widely in Islamic studies, especially in terms of religion and modernity, and contemporary Islam.
+While his main academic home is politics and international studies, Dr. Hellyer has published widely in religious studies, especially in terms of religion and modernity, and contemporary Islam.
 His main area focuses remain the West, and the Arab world.

-Dr. Hellyer received a degree in law at the University of Sheffield School of Law, with an advanced degree in international political economy at the University of Sheffield’s Department of Politics.
+Dr Hellyer’s degree in law was read at the University of Sheffield School of Law, with an advanced degree in international political economy at the University of Sheffield’s Department of Politics.
 Following those degrees, he completed a multidisciplinary PhD at the University of Warwick at 25, as an Economic and Social Research Council scholar, and then continued to research Islamic thought in the UK, Egypt, Malaysia, and South Africa.
-A Briton of mixed English and Arab heritages, Dr. Hellyer is included in the scholarly section of the “500 Most Influential Muslims in the World” list founded by Georgetown University and the Royal Islamic Strategic Studies Center.
+His research in Islamic studies has led to him being appointed professorial fellow at Cambridge Muslim College, adjunct full professor at the University of Technology’s Center for Advanced Studies on Islam, Science, and Civilization in Kuala Lumpur, Malaysia, and senior scholar at the Zawiya Institute in Cape Town, South Africa.
+A Briton of mixed English and Arab heritages, Dr. Hellyer is included in the scholarly section of the “500 Most Influential Muslims in the World” list founded by Georgetown University in DC and the Royal Islamic Strategic Studies Center in Jordan.